pxfr/greenhouse-tools-php/README.md

 ```

 # New In 2.1
-In order to suppor Greenhouse's new Inclusion URLs, we dropped a requirement that and $id be included for some URLs.
-Previously, a URL like `getActivityFeedForUser()` would throw a Greenhouse Exception with a message that $id was required.
+In order to support Greenhouse's new Inclusion URLs, we dropped a requirement that an $id be included for some URLs.
+Previously, a URL like `getActivityFeedForUser()` would throw a Greenhouse Exception with a message that id was required.
 Now, that method will just translate to `user/activity_feed` and return a 404 Not Found response.
 We did this in order to support Greenhouse's new Inclusion URLs.
-In the previous version `getQuestionsSetsForDemographics()`, [(found here)](https://developers.greenhouse.io/harvest.html#get-list-demographic-question-sets) would have thrown an "id required" exception instead of correctly routing to `demographics/question_sets`.
+In the previous version `getQuestionsSetsForDemographics()`, [(found here)](https://developers.greenhouse.io/harvest.html#get-list-demographic-question-sets), would have thrown an "id required" exception instead of correctly routing to `demographics/question_sets`.

-Additionally, in order to support the formatting of Inclusion URLs, you may now include a `second_id` by itself.
-This allows us to propery construct, for example, the URL to a [specific question set](https://developers.greenhouse.io/harvest.html#get-retrieve-demographic-question-set).
-This would be in the format `getQuestionSetsForDemographics(['end_id' => 11234]);` and would route to the URL `demographics/question_sets/11234`.

 # New in 2.0
 Support for PHP 5.6, 7.0, 7.1, and 7.2 were dropped in order to support the latest version of Guzzle.